Regularity of the Siciak-Zaharjuta extremal function on compact K\"ahler manifolds: H older continuity of the extremal functions

-In this section we study the continuity and H\"older continuity of the extremal function.
 First, we will show that the modulus of continuity of $V_K$ on $X$ is equivalent to the one on $K$ only.
 This is a generalization of a well-known result of B\l ocki \cite[Proposition~3.5]{Siciak97}.
-For simplicity we only prove it for H\"older continuity case.
+For simplicity we only prove it for the H\"older continuity case.

 Let $K\subset X$ be a compact subset and $a \in K$.
 For $0<\de \leq 1$ the modulus of continuity of $V_K$ at $a$ is given by

 Then the modulus of continuity of $V_K$ on $K$ is given by

 \begin{lem} Let $K\subset X$ be a non-pluripolar compact subset and $0<\mu \leq 1$.
 Then, $V_K$ is $\mu$-H\"older continuous on $X$ if and only if it is $\mu$-H\"older continuous on $K$, i.e., there exists $0<\de_0 \leq 1$ such that for every $0<\de \leq \de_0$,